 The state pension may not be a fortune at around £115 a week (in tax year 2015-16), but for many people (especially women) it’s the bedrock of the money they live on in retirement.
 If you haven’t paid enough National Insurance to get a full pension you may be able to claim a pension, worth up to 60% of the full basic state pension, based on your husband’s NI record if you reach state pension age before April 2016.
 What’s more you can still do it even if you’re divorced.

 Finding out about your state pension

 The way the state pension works is that everyone can qualify for a full state pension of £115.95 a week (tax year 2015-16) as long as they’ve made enough National Insurance contributions.
 If your husband or civil partner has a better NI contributions record than you do, you’ll be better off claiming under his or her record.

-– It will depend on how long you’ve worked for, how much you earned (if you earn less than the lower earnings limit, you don’t pay NI) and whether you were credited for years spent looking after your children or caring for relatives.
+– It will depend on how long you’ve worked for, how much you earned (if you earn less than the lower earnings limit, you don’t pay National Insurance) and whether you were credited for years spent looking after your children or caring for relatives.

 – Under the rules introduced on April 6th 2010, women (and men) must pay or be credited with NI for 30 years to get a full basic state pension.
-You can get an indication of the state pension you may be entitled to by filling in the state pension caculator on the Gov.uk website.
+You can get an indication of the state pension you have built up by filling in the state pension caculator on the Gov.uk website.

 SAVVY TIP: If you’ve taken time off work to look after your children, you may have received home responsibilities protection (which essentially credits you for time when you’ve been looking after your children) or you may have received National Insurance credits.
 You can read more about Your state pension when you’re bringing up children in my article.